martignoni/moodlebox.net-old/content/help/access-via-ethernet.en.md

 ---
-title: How to access the MoodleBox via Ethernet?
+title: How to access the MoodleBox via Ethernet
 author: Nicolas Martignoni
 type: kb
 date: 2017-12-23T16:20:51+00:00